With over 1.943 hectares of fun and Magic, Disneyland Paris (DLP) is one of the most popular attractions in Europe.

 There are 4 annual passes available at Disney:

-- Discovery Pass which gives access 150 days/ per year at a cost of 179 euros per adult
+- Discovery Pass gives access 150 days/ per year at a cost of 179 euros per adult

 - Magic Flex Pass with 300 days/per year access at a cost of 259 euros per adult